The Box-a-Pug is also known as Poxer. It can be small or medium in size depending on the which parent breed is dominant.

 Since all babies also love to cuddle, you can expect picture-perfect moments of your dog snuggled up with your baby to catch a nap without having to worry about any dangers to your baby.

-All in all, it is definitely safe to say that the Box a Pug poses no harm to toddlers, but if yours has tendencies of aggression or unruliness, it is always advised to supervise playtime between pets and children.
+All in all, it is safe to say that the Box a Pug poses no harm to toddlers, but if yours has tendencies of aggression or unruliness, it is always advised to supervise playtime between pets and children.

 Rare treats for when your Box A Pug has been exceptionally well behaved or excelled in training always make your dog super happy and excited.